adamancer/stitch2d/README.md

    all subcommands except organize.
 If no path is specified, you will be prompted to select a directory.
 *  **-numcols**: Specifies the number of columns in the mosaic.
-If not provided, the user will be prompted for this information.
+If not provided, the user will be prompted for this information if the script can't figure it out.
+ *  **--blur**: Specifies a blur radius to smooth the appearance of features (but not the boundaries between tiles; see --smooth below).
+Sometimes useful when prettifying element maps but not necessary in most cases.
 *  **--raster**, **--snake**: Specifies whether tileset is rastered or snaked.
    If neither argument is provided, the user will be prompted for this information.
+*  **--smooth**: Specifies whether to try to smooth boundaries between tiles to prevent checkerboarding
 *  **--create_jpeg**: Specifies whether to create a half-size JPEG derivative of the final mosaic.
 *  **--manual**: Force manual selection of offsets.
 The script will